-Journal manuscript referee for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Journal of Avian Biology, Ibis, Zoology, Bird Conservation International, Frontiers in Zoology, Ecology and Evolution, Ornis Svecica, and Ornis Fennica.
+Journal manuscript referee for Molecular Ecology, Evolutionary Applications, Molecular Phylogenetics and Evolution, Ecology & Evolution, Journal of Avian Biology, Ibis, Zoology, Diversity and Distributions, Bird Conservation International, Frontiers in Zoology, Ornis Svecica, and Ornis Fennica.
 For details, see my Publons profile.

 Other relevant positions and projects

 - 2006, 2007: Test fisherman for the Swedish Board of Fisheries.

 - 2002–2003: Warden and acting warden at Ottenby Bird Observatory.

 - 1999–2002: Field assistant in the Great Reed Warbler breeding ecology project, Lund University.